AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 For more information, see [Customer Journey Analytics overview](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html?lang=en).

-## Overview video
+## Video overview

-To learn about Adobe Analytics basics, check out the *Intro to Adobe Analytics - Skill Builder Webinar* video below.
+To learn about Adobe Analytics basics, check out this *Intro to Adobe Analytics - Skill Builder Webinar* video.
 The video walks you through the basics of how data is captured, how data is sent to Adobe Analytics, and what visualization capabilities you can use within Adobe Analytics.
-The video provides a foundation for you to build, deploy, collect, and interpret data...allowing you to provide actionable insights and recommendations based on the collected data.
+The video provides a foundation for you to build, deploy, collect, and interpret data, allowing you to provide actionable insights and recommendations based on the collected data.

 >[!VIDEO](https://video.tv.adobe.com/v/27429/?quality=12)